An overview of key responsibilities

 Governors should have a policy on payment of governors’ expenses, where this has been agreed.

 The governing board is required to have procedures in place for handling complaints.
-Please refer to the DfE Best Practice Advice for school complaints procedures 2016 for more information on handling concerns and complaints.
+Please refer to the DfE school complaints procedures and model policies for more information on handling concerns and complaints.

 Constitution of the governing board and instrument of government